Skip to main content

 Teacher Employment Services

-TES staff knows what it's like in the classroom, thier own teaching experience helps with employment-related issues and challenges.
+TES staff knows what it's like in classrooms, their own teaching experience helps with employment-related issues

-ATA provides school leaders with advice on procedural issues related to internal disputes, discipline, transfers and terminations.
+The ATA provides school and district leaders advice on procedures related to internal disputes, discipline, transfers and terminations

 Substitute teachers